-The Board of Directors ("Board") of Revival Gold Inc. ("Revival" or the "Company") has determined that, on the recommendation of the Nominating and Corporate Governance Committee, Revival should formalize its commitment to conducting its business and affairs in accordance with the highest ethical standards by enacting this code of business conduct and ethics.
+The Board of Directors ("Board") of Revival Gold Inc. ("Revival" or the "Company") has determined that, Revival should formalize its commitment to conducting its business and affairs in accordance with the highest ethical standards by enacting this code of business conduct and ethics.